Jason Foley: Professional career

+Detroit Tigers

+Minor leagues

-Foley threw in six games during the 2016 professional season, primarily at the Low-A level with the Connecticut Tigers, but Foley turned heads in 2017 at the Single-A level with the West Michigan Whitecaps.
+Foley pitched in six games during the 2016 professional season, primarily at the Low-A level with the Connecticut Tigers, but Foley turned heads in 2017 at the Single-A level with the West Michigan Whitecaps.
 Over 18 appearances and 29 innings, Foley logged a 1.55 ERA with five saves, 36 strikeouts to just five walks, and recorded a WHIP of 0.86, giving up just five earned runs during the duration of the season.
 He moved to the High-A Lakeland Flying Tigers at the end of the season, where he gave up five runs over 71/3 innings of work.
 Ahead of the 2018 season, however, Foley underwent Tommy John surgery and saw no professional action the full season.

 Previously praised for his velocity by media outlets, hitting 101 MPH on his fastball, before his surgery, Foley lost velocity upon his return in 2019 with Lakeland, however he remained healthy for the full season.
 Foley finished 2019 with a 3–3 record, a 3.89 ERA, 43 strikeouts, and two saves over 36 appearances, all in relief.
 He averaged just under a strikeout per inning, and recorded a WHIP of 1.43.
 Foley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 However, in 2021, Foley was added to the alternate-site Detroit Tigers roster in Toledo, where players both on the 40-man roster but inactive and off the roster (like Foley) played games to remain fit.
 In addition, with the first appearance of the season for Casey Mize and his subsequent graduation from the MLB.com Top 30 Prospects rankings for the Tigers, Foley entered the list at #30.